detroitnatif/LiverSegmentation/README.md

 # LiverSegmentation
-Using PyTorch and MonAI to detect tumors
+Using PyTorch and MonAI to perform image segmentation